 2015 Lincoln MKC, ABS, Advancetrac with Roll Stability Control, SYNC Hands Free, Rear View Camera, Reverse Sensing System, Blind Spot Information System, Cross Traffic Alert, Panoramic Vista Roof, Navigation, Heated Steering Wheel, Enhanced THX Audio.
 Lincoln MKC is a new model, very likely the first Lincoln less than 15 feet long.
 It joins the ever-expanding spectrum of compact crossovers taking over the luxury market.
 Lincoln did not try to make a sports sedan of the MKC and that's a good thing, though it will hustle along a winding road if needed and it has a solid feel.
 MKC is quiet, comfortable and a great way to cast external stressors aside without being as numb as a couch.
 The Lincoln MKC is well controlled and delivers ride comfort without suggesting any request from the helm will be answered only eventually.
 Turn the wheel and MKC responds quickly (it's only 2.5 wheel rotations from lock to lock), doesn't heel over and feels stable and balanced.
 We'd not say it has athletic agility or exudes sporty-ness, more that it will comfortably get you there at a surprisingly brisk pace.
 The Lincoln MKC is a very attractive entry in the compact premium crossover segment.
 By size it fits conveniently among its competitors, and optioned sensibly it offers a good value proposition.

 2014 Ford Explorer, ABS, Roll Stability Control, SYNC Hands Free, Reverse Camera System, Reverse Sensing System, Lane Departure And Lane Keep Assist, Active Park Assist, Blind Spot Monitoring System, Technology Package, Navigation, Trailer Tow Package, Dual Panel Moon Roof, Luxury Seating, Powerfold Third Row Seats, Heated Steering Wheel.
 This Explorer has an accident free SGI report.
-The PST has been paid on it.
 This generation of Explorer has been around a few years now, but it's still one of my favorite examples of the "minivan for people who won't drive a minivan".
 Seating and interior accommodations are among the best in the business and the ride is quiet and comfortable in conditions ranging from potholes to freshly paved highway.
 The Limited came with the standard 3.5-liter V6 which does an adequate job of moving this large vehicle along.
 It's not just that the Explorer is big -- it is, after all, a three-row crossover that actually comfortably seats two folks in the way-back.
 It's that much of its structure is big, too.
 The doors are heavy.
 The A-pillars are enormous.
 Wide sills greet occupants when the doors are opened.
 Even the center console and dash appear massive.
 In contrast to some people-haulers that feel smaller behind the wheel than they are, the Explorer conveys an unmistakable feeling of mass.
 If you like a traditional "big SUV" feel, the Explorer will satisfy while still offering good handling and surprisingly good braking.

 2017 Ford Edge, ABS, Advancetrac with Roll Stability Control, Reverse Camera, Reverse Sensing System, SYNC Hands Free, Cruise Control, Intelligent Access, Remote Keyless Entry, Power Windows.
 The Edge is a crossover worth considering, with angled styling, relaxed ride and ample cargo bay.
 Since its introduction 10 years ago, the Ford Edge has become a big hit.
 Its popularity seems to be because the Edge is handsome, has a wide range of power options, handles well, and includes many features.
 Sized between the compact Escape and the garage-hogging Explorer, the Edge is a spacious, well-appointed, family-friendly two-row crossover with a distinctive exterior.
 The sheetmetal is clean and austere.
 The surfaces and details wouldn't be out of place on a BMW.
 The grille is big, the front end is rakish, and the profile is framed by sloping pillars.
 The rear pillar kicks up, making the Edge look lighter and more agile.
 Handling is quick, reassuring, and relatively precise.
 The ride is taut, with great body control on the multi-link rear suspension.
 The Edge takes a set into corners without fuss.
 The Ford Edge boasts stylish looks and good powertrains, but its best feature might be the sharp handling.